 How are National Boards and Advisory Councils Comprised?

 National boards and Advisory Councils comprise business professionals along with church and social service leaders and others.
-They govern the work of many national offices, where most operational decisions are made, within the framework of Partnership standards.
+The boards govern the work of many national offices, where most operational decisions are made, within the framework of Partnership standards.